 In the morning, take the bus for a short ride to Mirogoj Cemetery.
-This phenomenal cemetery is one of the greatest, beautiful and most evocative cemeteries in Europe.
+This phenomenal cemetery is one of Europe’s most beautiful and evocative cemeteries.
 A quiet and contemplative spot, Mirogoj Cemetery is the final resting place of many great and historically significant Croatians, including Franjo Tuđman, Croatia’s first president following independence from Yugoslavia.

 Day 2 In Zagreb: Afternoon

-Zagreb’s modernish city center is home to a U-shaped series of parks, appropriately known as the Green Horseshoe.
+Zagreb’s modern city center is home to a U-shaped series of parks, appropriately known as the Green Horseshoe.
+These parks are a perfect place for a relaxing lunch on a blanket and to slow down.
 A short walk south of Jelačić Square—make sure to pick up some picnic food at the Market first!
-These parks are a perfect place for a relaxing lunch on a blanket and to slow down.

-Alternatively, or additionally, you may also want to check out one of the museums in the Green Horseshoe.
-There’s plenty of them, but you should focus on the Mimara Museum and the Arts and Crafts Museum.
+Alternatively, you may also want to check out one of the museums in the Green Horseshoe.
+Plenty of them exist, but you should focus on the Mimara Museum and the Arts and Crafts Museum.
 Note, however, that these museums aren’t as impressive as those in the Upper Town.
-So, if you want to keep your museum visits limited, focus on those first.
+So, focus on those first if you want to keep your museum visits limited.

 Make your way back toward Ban Jelačić Square in the late afternoon for pre-dinner drinks.
-An interesting option on the way is Kino Europa, which is a 1920s cinema with a bar and a small and large screening room.
+An exciting option on the way is Kino Europa, a 1920s cinema with a bar and a small, large screening room.
 This is the venue of many film festivals and related events in Croatia.
 If you’re lucky, there may be a screening on the day of your visit.

 Day 2 In Zagreb: Evening

-For dinner, there are a plethora of options for you to choose from.
-A recommended place for classy Croatian cuisine is Vinodol Restaurant, serving a variety of Central European dishes ranging from meat-focused to vegetarian, soups and strudel for dessert.
+For dinner, there are many options for you to choose from.
+A recommended place for classy Croatian cuisine is Vinodol Restaurant, which serves various Central European dishes ranging from meat-focused to vegetarian, soups, and strudel for dessert.
 In the mood for pizza?
 Head to Karijola, one of the most popular pizzerias in the city.

 Tip: If you have more than 48 hours in Zagreb, check out these fun day trips you can do from the Croatian capital.